Docker Compose Restart Does Not Apply Your New Config

 docker compose down

-1. docker compose up: With the old containers and networks gone, running up now builds the environment from scratch, directly and exclusively from the docker-compose.yml file.
+1. docker compose up: With the old containers gone, up creates the environment from the current docker-compose.yml.

 docker compose up -d